MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceMemberGroup.md

 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.
 This API returns up to 11,000 group IDs.
-If more than 11,000 results are available, it returns a 400 Bad Request error with the Directory_ResultSizeLimitExceeded error code.
+If more than 11,000 results are available, it returns a 400 Bad Request error with the DirectoryResultSizeLimitExceeded error code.
-As a workaround, use the List group transitive memberOf API.
+If you get the DirectoryResultSizeLimitExceeded error code, use the List group transitive memberOf API instead.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaDeviceMemberGroup](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceMemberGroup?view=graph-powershell-beta)

 ## SYNTAX